madhusankagoonathilake/gas-queue-mgt/README.md

 * Implement the removal of expired queue entries older than 2 weeks
 * Automated bug reporting facility

+# (Not-so-Near) Future Improvements
+* Using Location Based Services, automatically select the nearest agency for the buyer (by [Hansaka Weerasingha](https://twitter.com/wphansaka))

 ## Design Decisions

 Following decisions were taken to reduce the time to deliver, wider understanding and minimize overheads